KevCui/PickPocket/README.md

 PickPocket
 ==========

-> A highly customizable framework to pick any items in your Pocket list in order to automatize further actions
+> A highly customizable framework to pick any items in your Pocket list and automatize further actions

 ## Why